Courtly love: Sexuality

 A point of ongoing controversy about courtly love is to what extent it was sexual.
 All courtly love was erotic to some degree, and not purely platonic—the troubadours speak of the physical beauty of their ladies and the feelings and desires the ladies arouse in them.
 However, it is unclear what a poet should do: live a life of perpetual desire channeling his energies to higher ends, or physically consummate.
 Scholars have seen it both ways.

 Denis de Rougemont said that the troubadours were influenced by Cathar doctrines which rejected the pleasures of the flesh and that they were metaphorically addressing the spirit and soul of their ladies.
-Rougemont also said that courtly love subscribed to the code of chivalry, and therefore a knight's loyalty was always to his King before his mistress.
+Rougemont also said that courtly love subscribed to the code of chivalry, and therefore a knight's loyalty was always to his king before his mistress.
 Edmund Reiss claimed it was also a spiritual love, but a love that had more in common with Christian love, or caritas.
-On the other hand, scholars such as Mosché Lazar claim it was adulterous sexual love with physical possession of the lady the desired end.
+On the other hand, scholars such as Mosché Lazar claim it was adulterous sexual love, with physical possession of the lady the desired end.

-Many scholars identify courtly love as the "pure love" described in 1184 by Capellanus in De amore libri tres:
+Many scholars identify courtly love as the "pure love" described in 1184 by Capellanus in De amore:

+On the other hand, continual references to beds and sleeping in the lover's arms in medieval sources such as the troubadour albas and romances such as Chrétien's Lancelot imply at least in some cases a context of actual sexual intercourse.

 Within the corpus of troubadour poems there is a wide range of attitudes, even across the works of individual poets.
 Some poems are physically sensual, even bawdily imagining nude embraces, while others are highly spiritual and border on the platonic.

-The lyrical use of the word midons, borrowed from Guilhem de Poitou, allowed troubadours to address multiple listeners—the lords, men, and women of the court alike.
-A sort of hermaphroditic code word, or senhan, scholar Meg Bogin writes, the multiple meanings behind this term allowed a covert form of flattery: "By refusing to disclose his lady's name, the troubadour permitted every woman in the audience, notably the patron's wife, to think that it was she; then, besides making her the object of a secret passion—it was always covert romance—by making her his lord he flashed her an aggrandized image of herself: she was more than 'just' a woman; she was a man."
-These points of multiple meaning and ambiguity facilitated a "coquetry of class", allowing the male troubadours to use the images of women as a means to gain social status with other men, but simultaneously, Bogin suggests, voiced deeper longings for the audience: "In this way, the sexual expressed the social and the social the sexual; and in the poetry of courtly love the static hierarchy of feudalism was uprooted and transformed to express a world of motion and transformation."